-Brazilian Carnaval Fashion Illustration by Laura Volpintesta
+Brazilian Carnaval digital face drawing fringe earrings Fashion Illustration by Laura Volpintesta

 Drawing Fringe for Fashion Illustration